 The Forest Side Garden & Grounds

-The Forest Side was originally built on the site of an earlier farm, for notable Manchester Solicitor Stephen Heelis, in 1853, as a statement of position and wealth.
+The Forest Side was originally built on the site of an earlier farm in the magical Lake District, for notable Manchester Solicitor Stephen Heelis, in 1853, as a statement of position and wealth.

 He didn’t stint on the gardens either, planting extensive pleasure gardens with Rhododendrons the dominant planting scheme – the very height of fashion, with rare and exotic specimens brought back to these shores from China and the Himalayas by some of the great Victorian plant hunters.

 Plant hunters who to this day have an influence on many a traditional English garden, you will probably note Lilies (Lilium regale), with their white trumpets dusted with purple and their lingering fragrance – these were introduced to our shores by Ernest “Chinese” Wilson in 1900’s.